linuxdict/cis-rhel-ansible/README.md

-## Ansible + CIS Benchmarks + RHEL/CentOS 6
+## Ansible + CIS Benchmarks + RHEL/CentOS 6 & 7

 [![Build Status](https://travis-ci.org/major/cis-rhel-ansible.svg?branch=master)](https://travis-ci.org/major/cis-rhel-ansible)

-This is an ansible playbook for automatically applying CIS Security Benchmarks to a system running Red Hat Enterprise Linux 6 or CentOS 6.

-_RHEL 7 and CentOS 7 bencharks are coming soon._
+This is an ansible playbook for automatically applying CIS Security Benchmarks to a system running Red Hat Enterprise Linux 6 or CentOS 6,  RHEL 7 or CentOS 7

 ### What are these benchmarks?
 The [Center for Internet Security](http://www.cisecurity.org/) publishes [security benchmarks](http://benchmarks.cisecurity.org/) for various systems.
 Refer to the CIS site as the authoritative site for anything regarding these benchmarks.
 You can join their community and contribute to the security benchmarks project.